The Beginner’s Guide to Tempo Run Training

 Now that you know how to train for a marathon the right way, let’s get into the actual couch to the marathon training plan.

-If you stay consistent with your training, it might take you no more than six months to be in marathon shape.
-The early training weeks focus on preparing you to be able to run 5K distance, and then you move up the ladder from there to 10K, then half marathon—and finally transition to marathon-ready shape.
+If you stay consistent with your training, it might take you six months to be in marathon shape.
+The early training weeks focus on preparing you to be able to run a 5K distance, and then you move up the ladder from there to 10K, then half marathon—and finally transition to marathon-ready shape.

 The traits of a proper marathon training program consist of: